JettChenT/timeblok/README.md

 More filters are planned to be added in the future.
 (My current priority is to support region specific resolving of workdays based on [workalendar](https://github.com/workalendar/workalendar))

+#### Commands (Experimental)
+Format: `/command_name [arg1] [arg2] ...`

+Currently, commands are statements that can make changes to the scope, or namespace, of the program, or perform arbitrary operations.
+In the future, commands will also support creations of `OCCASIONS` and `EVENTS`, as well as a plugin system.

+Currently available commands include:
+- `/region [region_name]`: sets the region for resolving workdays based on the amazing [workalendar](https://github.com/workalendar/workalendar) project.
+For a reference of the names of all supported regions, see [here](https://github.com/JettChenT/workalendar-hub/tree/main/workingdays).
+Note: currently only [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) and [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) codes(eg. CN, US) are supported, but we will support more flexible region names in the future.
+- `/set [key] [value]`: sets a name in the namespace to a value.
+This is useful for for creating custom filters. eg. `/set semester {-2-17~-6-30}`
+- `/print [key]`: prints the value of a name in the namespace.